ctechfilmuniversity/workshop_sose24_shader_programming/docs/01_slides/shader_01_overview_slides.md

 * a theoretical understanding of rendering a 3D scene in a real-time context,

 --
-* practical experiences with GLSL and shader programming.
+* practical experiences with GLSL, shader programming, and implementing a ray marched 3D scene.

 ---